andreaUNAM/cringecentral/wormie.md

 The Mandalorian shone in the Tatooine suns.
 There was an energy to him, like all the noise in the galaxy suddenly stopped and tuned themselves to his beat, to draw everything in, to make him the center of it all.
 And there was that symbol, right over his shoulder.
 And in his arms... oh, there he was.
 Luke's heart fluttered when he felt the Force signature of the sleeping child mix with his own.
 "Jedi," was all the Mandalorian said, and Luke saw the stranger's eyebrows rise.

-"Hello again," Luke greeted, controlling his tone.
+"Hello again," Luke greeted as he stood up, controlling his tone.
 He might feel like a foolish little boy, but had enough pride to at least appear calm and professional.

 No one else said anything until the stranger cleared his throat.
 "Uh, alright.
 I, uh, thought we had already gone through the introductions, but I'm gonna need a bit more information here, please."